 Meet the team

-Fredrik Schaufelberger is assistant professor of supramolecular nanochemistry at KTH Royal Institute of Technology.
+Fredrik Schaufelberger is assistant professor of synthetic chemistry at University of Warwick and KTH Royal Institute of Technology.
 He obtained his undergraduate degree from at KTH and ETH Zürich (2007-2012), followed by PhD studies at KTH in the area of supramolecular and dynamic covalent chemistry (with Olof Ramström).
 Following his dissertation, he moved to the group of David A. Leigh at the Univerity of Manchester with a Marie Skłodowska-Curie Individual Fellowship (2017-2020).
 In Manchester, he was studying functional molecular knots and chemically fuelled molecular assemblies such as rotaxanes.
-After a research stay with Molly M. Stevens at Imperial College London (2020-2021), where he was working on biosensing and drug delivery, he took up his current position.
+After a research stay with Molly M. Stevens at Imperial College London (2020-2021), where he was working on biosensing and drug delivery, he took up a position as assistant professor at KTH Royal Institute of Technology, Sweden.
+In November 2024, he started as an assistant professor at the University of Warwick, UK.
 In his spare time, he loves to hang out with his family, read pretentious novels and play video games (especially 16-bit japanese role-playing games).

 Anja Ramström is Phd student in the group since august 2022.
 She previously studied the MSc program in Molecular Science and Engineering at KTH Royal Institute of Technology, and she did her MSc thesis in the group in spring 2022 on luminescent rotaxanes as reported molecular for biosensing.
 Her PhD research is based on investigations on the interface between artificial molecular machines and biological systems.
 Her research interests are synthetic organic chemistry for molecular machine synthesis and luminescence spectroscopy.
 In her spare time, she plays soccer, hang out with friends and play computer games.